In this article, provided by Smiling Mind, we look at how mindfulness can help during the coronavirus outbreak.

 This article was originally published by Smiling Mind.

-For general information about looking after yourself during the coronavirus outbreak, visit Beyond Blue's dedicated page here.
+For general information about looking after yourself during the coronavirus outbreak, visit Beyond Blue's dedicated COVID-19 page.

 If you need assistance visit Beyond Blue’s support services.
 Our mental health professionals are available 24/7 on1300 22 4636, Web chat (3pm-12am AEST) and email (responses within 24 hours).